xiangli980/lymphocyte_spatial_characterization/README.md

 A toolkit for spatial characterization of tissue images, including cell segmentation, cell graph analysis, and patch registration.

+Codebase for paper "Computational staining of CD3/CD20 positive lymphocytes in human tissues with experimental confirmation in a genetically engineered mouse model"

 ## Components

 ### 1. Cell Segmentation (HoverNet)